Permanent RN/MS job in Denver, Colorado

-Travel RN CVOR: Registered Nurse Cardiovascular Operating Room trustaff currently has a position available for a traveling nurse in the CVO...
+Travel RN - Registered Nurse trustaff currently has a position available for a traveling nurse.
+This assignment is for an immediate start w...
 View job

 In order to become a licensed registered nurse, you must first graduate from an accredited nursing program.
 It is possible to obtain a diploma (although these programs are rapidly disappearing), an associate's degree or a bachelor's degree.
 Upon successful completion of the program, one must then pass the national credentialing test, the NCLEX-RN.